ApurvaBhargava/my-curriculum-vitae/README.md

 ## CERTIFICATES

+- December, 2023: Generative AI with Large Language Models by deeplearning.ai on Coursera
 - July, 2023: Introduction to Machine Learning in Production (MLOps specialization) by deeplearning.ai on Coursera
 - July, 2023: Machine Learning Data Lifecycle in Production (MLOps specialization) by deeplearning.ai on Coursera
 - June, 2020: Sequences, Time Series and Prediction by deeplearning.ai on Coursera